How to Find an Equivalent Spare Part Safely

 • Pressure rating standards

-• Food-grade certification if applicable
+• Food-grade approval if required

-Step 10: Check Accessories and Connections
+Step 10: Check Accessories

 • Auxiliary contacts